xNul/drop/README.md

   - f: Fullscreen mode
   - 1, 2, 3, and 4: change visualization type
   - Escape: Quit
-  - Comma and Period: move frame by frame through the visualization
+  - Comma and Period: move frame by frame through the visualization (broken by decoder implementation)

 ### TODO:
-  - add playlists
-  - ~~add a better font~~
+  - look into using pointers in Lua
-  - use decoders to generate SoundData and audio source
+  - ~~use decoders to generate SoundData and audio source~~
+  - ~~migrate to 0.11.0~~
   - add more visualizations (folder for custom visualizations?)
   - add fade bloom (maybe)
   - add fade transition softening
+  - add playlists
+  - ~~add a better font~~
   - ~~add drag and drop for music files (love.filedropped/love.directorydropped/love.system.openURL)~~
   - add song selection without changing songs
   - add a settings panel which includes